p10rahulm/academic-paper-writing/README.md

 ## Contents
 1. The nature of research
     1. Science and the need for rigour
-	2. The nature of gap
+	2. The nature of The Gap
+	3. The Research Community
-    3. Why is publishing important
+    4. Why is publishing important
-    4. What are journals
+    5. What are journals
         1. Open Access vs Traditional Journals
-    5. IP and Ethical guidelines
+    6. IP and Ethical guidelines
         1. Intellectual Property rights of the journals
         2. Ethical guidelines in the research community
 2. What constitutes an Article or an Academic Paper